Noureldin17/movies_app/README.md

 # Movies App
 This app is a movie browsing app built using Flutter.
+The UI of this app is inspired by different designs (mainly: https://www.behance.net/gallery/171660715/Movie-Mobile-Application)

 <hr>